henne23/Tetris-AI/README.md

 - [@Hendrik](https://www.github.com/henne23)

+## Update 6/15/25

+The reward function was updated.
+Instead of rewarding only one thing in a specific order (cleared_lines, holes, height, bumpiness), I provided one reward based on the evaluation of all four characteristics.
+Furthermore, the AI will be penalized for creating stacks in the middle of the field and rewarded for creating clean lines on the bottom.
+This solved the issue of unstable results and let the agent clear lines on the bottom rather than in the middle of the field.

 ## Introduction

-This repository contents the basic Tetris environment where you can play the famous game manually.
+This repository contains the basic Tetris environment where you can play the famous game manually.
 Furthermore it is extended with a Reinforcement Learning agent that learns to play Tetris with a Double Q-Learning algorithm.